-- Installation of interactive 'Smart' Boards - Electronic notice board installed - INFLIBNET' introduced in library - CCTV Cameras installed to strengthen security of college - Ramp and hand railings have been constructed for the physically challenged students. - Construction of a Language Laboratory - Creation of a Media Laboratory - 7.2 Provide the Action Taken Report (ATR) based on the plan of action decided upon at the beginning of the year - National/International conferences in Hindi, Mass Media and Chemistry - Renovation of Auditorium and Tissue Culture Laboratory - Introduction of Master's course in Media and Entertainment - Conducting Workshops for Teaching staff, students and administrators in association with Deakin University, Australia and Every Nation. - Submission of Academic Audit Report to University of Mumbai

-- 7.3 Give two Best Practices of the institution (please see the format in the NAAC Self-study Manuals)

-- Gender Issue Cell Activities

-- Rotaract Club Activities
+- Installation of interactive 'Smart' Boards

+- Electronic notice board installed

+- INFLIBNET' introduced in library

+- CCTV Cameras installed to strengthen security of college

+- Ramp and hand railings have been constructed for the physically challenged students.

+- Construction of a Language Laboratory

+- Creation of a Media Laboratory

+- 7.2 Provide the Action Taken Report (ATR) based on the plan of action decided upon at the beginning of the year

+- To Strengthen Alumni

-- CPCA: Certificate Programme for Commerce and Arts (CPCA Activities)
+- Computer Literacy Certificate Programme

-Annexure V
+- More Efficient use of Language Lab.

+- One day National Seminar of Facilitating Research at Undergraduate level

+- Formation of new QAC

+- Conducting Workshops for Teaching Staff, students and administrators in association with Deakin University, Australia and Every Nation.
-Provide the details in annexure (annexure need to be numbered as i, ii,iii)

-7.4 Contribution to environmental awareness / protection

-Environmental awareness is created by KC's Nature and Environment Committee (KCNEC):

-- Environmental concerns have been integrated in the curriculum - Ecological themes have been chosen for research - KCNEC publishes an annual Newspaper called 'Environmental Space' and organises an annual festival 'Nature Fiesta' - Films and documentaries on Ecological issues are scripted and produced by students. - Green audit of campus carried out (water and energy audit). - Energy conservation measures for lighting undertaken and air-conditioners are set at 25° C - Water economizing faucets have been installed to conserve water - Solar lamps distributed to Karvale Village to promote use of renewable energy - Recycling and reuse of water has been carried out. - Efforts are made for 'Carbon Neutrality' - Tree plantation drives undertaken - Hazardous waste and e-waste management has been carried out
+• I Gender Issue Cell Activities Rotaract Club Activities CPCA: Certificate Programme for Commerce and Arts (CPCA Activities) Annexure - IV Provide the details in annexure (annexure need to be numbered as i, ii,iii) Contribution on to environmental awareness / protection Environ (KCNE mental awareness is created by KC's Nature and Environment Committee KCNEC publishes an annual Newspaper called 'Environmental Space' and organises an annual festival 'Nature Fiesta' Films and documentaries on Ecological issues are scripted and produced by students.
+Green audit of campus carried out (water and energy audit).
+Energy conservation measures for lighting undertaken and air-conditioners are set at 25° Water economizing faucets have been installed to conserve water Recycling and reuse of water has been carried out.
+Efforts are made for 'Carbon Neutrality' Free plantation drives undertaken Hazardous waste and e-waste management has been carried out Eco - friendly Ganeshas, Diwali Lamps, Kandeels, Cards.
+Paper Recycling workshop Best out of waste activities Beach cleaning drive Nature trails 100% Sanitation facility for Karwale village Installing Sanitary Pad Vending Machine in the Girls Common Room.

-7.5 Whether environmental audit was conducted?
-Yes ✓ No -- ----- --- ---- --

-- 7.6 Any other relevant information the institution wishes to add. (for example SWOT Analysis) - A Gender Audit was carried out by including the entire human resources of the college Students, teacher and non-teaching staff. - SWOC Analysis: Please refer to Annexure VI
+A Gender Audit was carried out by including the entire human resources of the college -

+Students, teacher and non-teaching staff.

+SWOC Analysis: Please refer to Annexure - V